Learn to Dance

 location: 1300 Oxford street

-Looking to add to your swing repertoire?
-Well, look no further!
+In preparation for World Lindy Hop Day on June 14, 2019, we will be presenting the Shim Sham Routine.
 The Shim Sham is a fun, engaging, and common routine you will see at almost any swing social.
 With fun moves and foot work, the Shim Sham is the perfect way to expand your dance and have a great time!

 Not sure if you want to make the leap?
 Check out our weekly swing factory for a drop in lesson!